ByoundG/Gaianoah-mobile-app/README.md

-# Gaianoah-mobile-app : AE Android launcher
+# Gaianoah-mobile-app : QIcoin(qiù) Android launcher

 Welcome to contact us for any question  //;)